The best Loom alternatives make screen recording easy and straightforward for those who don’t want to (or can’t) use Loom.

 What are the Best Loom Alternatives?

-Here are my picks for the best Loom alternatives worth trying in 2022:
+Here are my picks for the best Loom competitors worth trying in 2023:

 DemoCreator is a screen recording and video editing tool used by educators, freelancers, course creators, gamers, and others who want to create and share tutorials, demos, lectures, presentations, and other videos.